gvieralopez/homedumper/README.md

 # homedumper

 Computer vision software to automate the process of dumping a Pokemon HOME database from a video.

-This project is still in an early stage.
+> This project is still in an early stage and some of the
+> instructions below are not yet implemented.

 ## 1. Instalation